-The following table summarize the follow-up of sample persons, sample households and coresidents:
+The following table summarize the follow-up of sample persons, sample households and co-residents:

-Table 1.Rules for the follow-up of sample persons, sample households and co-residents
+Table 1.
+Rules for the follow-u n of sample nersons sample households and co-residents Table 1.
+Kules for the follow-u p of sample persons , sample nousenoius anu co-residents